nouhy01/CWH-UCLA-Project/README.md

 ## Problem Statement
 Public schools in Los Angeles County often lack adequate tree canopy, contributing to "Urban Heat Island" effects that disproportionately impact disadvantaged communities.
 Simultaneously, LA’s watershed requires more permeable surfaces for stormwater capture.

-This project solves the "Data Fragmentation" problem by merging environmental, hydrological, and socioeconomic datasets into a **Unified School Layer**, allowing stakeholders to prioritize greening projects where they provide the most significant community and environmental ROI.
+This project solves the "Data Fragmentation" problem by merging environmental, hydrological, and socioeconomic datasets into a **Unified School Layer**, allowing groups to prioritize greening projects where they provide the most significant community and environmental ROI.

 ## Key Objectives
 * **Data Centralization**: Integration of CalEnviroScreen 4.0, CA Schoolyard Tree Canopy Equity Study, and SCWP planning tools.